Industry News

 The CS said the government will enforce the existing laws governing the way business is conducted across the building and construction sector.

-The recent spate of building collapse in Kenya has assumed a worrying dimension as many lives have been lost especially in Kiambu and Nairobi, where huge demand for housing often sees builders bypassing rules in race to build flats.
+The recent spate of building collapse in Kenya has assumed a worrying dimension as many lives have been lost especially in Kiambu and Nairobi, where huge demand for housing often sees builders bypassing rules in the race to build flats.

 RELATED: 6 Main Causes of Building Collapse in Kenya